Jeevika5432/AaplaDabbawala/README.md

-# AaplaDabbawala
+### Project Title: AaplaDabbawala

+#### Description
-It is a platform where users can easily subscribe to meal services from their local dabbawalas.
+AaplaDabbawala is a platform that allows users to subscribe to meal services from local dabbawalas.
+Users can register, choose subscription plans, and receive meals delivered by trusted dabbawalas.
+The project aims to streamline meal delivery services, providing convenience and reliability.
-Users  will register, pick subscription plans according to their convenience, and our trusted dabbawalas independently deliver the meals.

-Explore the website's UI to get a feel for its design and functionality.
+#### Features
+- **User Registration:** Users can create accounts and manage their profiles.
+- **Subscription Plans:** Offers various meal plans to cater to different dietary preferences and schedules.
+- **Meal Delivery Tracking:** Allows users to track their meal deliveries in real-time.
+- **Payment Integration:** Secure payment processing for subscription plans.

+#### Project Structure
+- **backend/:** Contains the server-side code and APIs.
+- **frontend/:** Includes the client-side code built with React.
+- **database/:** Schema and seed files for the database.
+- **config/:** Configuration files for the project.
+- **scripts/:** Scripts for various tasks like data migration and seeding.

+#### Getting Started
+**Prerequisites:**
+- Node.js
+- npm

 ### Steps to Run the AaplaDabbawala Project